angulardart/site-angulardart/src/angular/guide/dependency-injection.md

 ```

 Defining a configuration class has a few benefits.
 One key benefit
-is strong static checking: you'll be warned early if you misspell a property
+is static checking: you'll be warned by the analyzer if you misspell a property
 name or assign to it a value of the wrong type.
 The Dart [cascade notation (`..`)][cascade] provides a convenient means of initializing
 a configuration object.